Locations:

 How can I prevent vaginitis?

 • Avoid wearing clothes that hold in heat and moisture.
-Wearing nylon panties, pantyhose without a cotton panel or tight spandex, yoga pants or jeans may lead to yeast infections.
+Wearing nylon underwear, pantyhose without a cotton panel or tight spandex, yoga pants or jeans may lead to yeast infections.
 Choose loose, “breathable” fabrics that don’t hold in moisture, like cotton.

 • Avoid cleaning your vagina with heavily perfumed soaps or sprays.
 Vaginal sprays or heavily perfumed soaps can irritate your vagina and worsen your vaginal infection.